thegetty/quire-docs/content/documentation/metadata-configuration.md

 {{< /q-class >}}

-Open access licensing typically means applying one of seven {{< q-glossary "Creative Commons Licenses" >}} to your publication.
+Open access licensing typically means applying one of seven {{< q-def "Creative Commons Licenses" >}} to your publication.
 This is in addition to your copyright statement.

 Note, an open Creative Commons license does not replace or supersede copyright in a work, it instead says that the copyright holder is licensing (allowing) others to make use of the work in an open way.

 To use a Creative Commons license fill in the `name`, `abbreviation`, `url`, and `scope` values of the license property. `scope` value should be either `full`, `text-only` or `some-exceptions` and will determine the way the license is worded on your site.
 To override the wording and link language use the `online_text` and `pdf_ebook_text` attributes.

-If the `abbreviation` attribute matches one of the seven {{< q-glossary "Creative Commons Licenses" >}}, an icon will automatically be included, otherwise you can use the `icon` attribute to point to a specific image file in your images directory.
+If the `abbreviation` attribute matches one of the seven {{< q-def "Creative Commons Licenses" >}}, an icon will automatically be included, otherwise you can use the `icon` attribute to point to a specific image file in your images directory.

 ### Formats, Resources & Links